zxmpg41/npmtrends/README.md

 ## Todos

-- [x] Deploy to github pages
-- [] Find a new name for the project
+- [ ] Find a new name for the project
-- [x] Add version number to npm search results similar to npmjs.com

 ## 1. Tech Stack & Deployment